 How Partners Can Help with Phase 2

-Personnel: Endowing Esports Leadership and Supporting an Inclusive Community
+Personnel: Endowing Esports Leadership and Supporting its Community

-Partners might support an Endowed Chair of Esports, with the primary tasks of recruiting and managing esports athletes and ensuring that Tech Esports and its adjacent communities thrive as places of diversity and inclusivity, incorporating the contributions of women, people of color, first-generation students, and the LGBTQ+ community.
+Partners might support an Endowed Chair of Esports, with the primary tasks of recruiting and managing esports athletes and ensuring that Tech Esports and its adjacent communities thrive incorporating the contributions of women, people of color, first-generation students, and the LGBTQ+ community.

 Support students with interests in competing in, covering, or promoting the esports and gaming industries.

 Corporate partners might consider establishing an in-kind relationship with our College, allowing our students to use the latest equipment produced by their brands.

 Contact us to get involved!